Strongly Anharmonic Organic Cation Vibrations in Hybrid Lead Halide Perovskite CH3NH3PbI3 on Electronic Ground State: INTRODUCTION

-Organic-inorganic hybrid lead halide perovskites such as CH$_3$NH$_3$PbI$_3$ have attracted great attention in the past few years not only because of their excellent performances in solar cells and other opto-electronic applications but also their unusual physical properties \cite{Egger2018, Herz2018, Whalley2016}.
-The material consists of the heavy inorganic lead halide octahedral framework (PbI$_6$) and the light organic group (CH$_3$NH$_3$) embedded in them.
-The structural and electronic properties of the hybrid perovskites are essentially similar to those of the all-inorganic perovskites such as CsPbI$_3$ and therefore expected to be dominated by the inorganic sublattice.
-The conduction band minimum (CBM) and the valence band maximum (VBM) of both materials consist primarily of Pb and halogen orbitals \cite{Gao2016, Amat2014}, and the structural deformation of the inorganic sublattice can lead to the modification of the band gap energy \cite{Amat2014, Quarti2015, Whalley2016, Filip2014}.
-The inorganic framework is mechanically soft and exhibits dynamic disorder involving large-amplitude halogen atom motions \cite{Egger2018, Yaffe2017, Baikie2015, Beecher2016}, which leads to a structural instability and the order-disorder transition with temperature \cite{Carignano2017, Beecher2016, Whalley2016, Brivio2015, Marronnier2017}.
+Organic-inorganic hybrid lead halide perovskites such as methylammonium lead iodide (CH$_3$NH$_3$PbI$_3$ or MAPbI$_3$) have attracted great attention in the past few years not only because of their excellent performances in solar cells and other opto-electronic applications but also their unusual physical properties \cite{Egger2018, Katan2018}.
+The material consists of the heavy inorganic lead halide octahedral framework (e.g. PbI$_3$) and the light organic group (e.g. CH$_3$NH$_3$ or methylammonium MA) embedded in them.
+The structural and electronic properties of the hybrid perovskites are essentially similar to those of the all-inorganic counterpart such as CsPbI$_3$.
+The conduction band minimum and the valence band maximum of both materials consist primarily of Pb and halogen orbitals \cite{ Gao2016}.
+The inorganic framework is mechanically soft, and the low-frequency phonons at the Brillouin zone boundaries involving large-amplitude halogen atom motions exhibit strong anharmonicity \cite{Brivio2015, Whalley2016, Beecher2016, Tan2017, Carignano2017, Marronnier2017, Tyson2017, Katan2018, Sharma2020, Ferreira2020}.
+This leads to mechanical instability involving structural phase transition with temperature \cite{Whitfield2016, Sharma2020}, dynamic structural fluctuation on picosecond time scale \cite{Carignano2017, Yaffe2017, Guo2017PRM}, and low thermal conductivity \cite{ Whalley2016}.
+A number of experimental and theoretical studies suggested that the inorganic lattice is deformed around a charge carrier to form a polaron, which arguably contribute to the long carrier lifetime and diffusion length of lead halide perovskites \cite{Miyata2017, Bretschneider2018, Schlipf2018, Park2018, Lan2019, Ghosh2020, Puppin2020, Liu2020PRB}.

-The roles of the organic molecule such as the methyl ammonium cation (CH$_3$NH$_3^+$ or MA$^+$) have been less understood \cite{Gallop2018}, although the hybrid perovskites tend to show slightly improved structural and optoelectronic properties compared with their all-inorganic counterparts.
-A theoretical study predicted that the hydrogen bonding with MA$^+$ can affect the bond lengths and angles of the PbI$_6$ octahedra and thereby the band gap energy \cite{Gao2016}.
-In addition, the cations, both organic and inorganic, are predicted to be dynamically disordered at room temperature \cite{Yaffe2017, Poglitsch1987}.
-For the organic cations with an electric dipole moment, this can lead not only to the screening of the carriers photoexcited in the inorganic sublattice \cite{Even2014} but also to the creation of a long-range potential fluctuations on sub-100 fs time scale and nanoscale spatial localization of the CBM and VBM \cite{Ma2015, Quarti2015}.